nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 CellML and XML
 --------------

-1. Every CellML Infoset SHALL be represented in an XML document which conforms with the well-formedness requirements of the XML 1.0 specification ?.
+1. Every CellML infoset SHALL be represented in an XML document which conforms with the well-formedness requirements of the XML 1.0 specification ?.

-2. In this document, the remaining provisions relating to CellML Infosets shall be interpreted as being constraints on the XML Information Set represented by that CellML Infoset.
+2. In this document, the remaining provisions relating to CellML infosets shall be interpreted as being constraints on the XML Information Set represented by that CellML infoset.

-Equivalent CellML Infosets
+Equivalent CellML infosets
 --------------------------

-1. Two CellML Infosets shall be equivalent if one can be transformed to another by making zero or more of the following changes:
+1. Two CellML infosets shall be equivalent if one can be transformed to another by making zero or more of the following changes:

    1. Changing the representation of the XML file in ways which do not